Aetopia/Minimum-Framerate-Halo-Infinite/README.md

 1. You might experience the game somewhat stuttering but that isn't case, its the game simply bumping/decreasing the render resolution at more aggressive rate instead of gently.

+2. With Min FPS set to `960` and DRS acting very aggressively, the game won't exactly scale to your specified render resolution, it will be slightly lower, resulting in a slightly blurry image.

+    To fix this simply use the ingame sharpening option, use values between `60% ~ 100%`.

-2. Mouse movement might appear stuttery/jittery when using forced V-Sync or Scanline Sync (RTSS).
+3. Mouse movement might appear stuttery/jittery when using forced V-Sync or Scanline Sync (RTSS).
     But this is only visual and only occurs if your minimum framerate is set to `960` or when DRS (Dynamic Resolution Scaling) acts very aggressively.

     ### How to minimize mouse stuttering or jittering?